RavDas/Demo-two-tier-app-on-VPC--AWS/README.md

 Listeners and routing

-We need to create a target group to defin which private instance should be accessible for the Load Balancer
+We need to create a target group to define which private instances should be accessible for the Load Balancer.

-* Click on Create target group
+Specify group details - Choose target type as Instances ( We need the Load Balancer for our private subnets / instances that host our application)

 <img src="https://github.com/RavDas/Demo-two-tier-app-on-VPC--AWS/assets/86109995/9dff422f-5b42-47f4-883a-6f9484bc8beb" alt="k" width="600"/>

+Click on Create target group

 Specify group Details